 Clinicians of the World is now recruiting healthcare professionals to volunteer for short-term Medical Trip to Haiti.
 The need for medical professionals and quality healthcare workers who can volunteer their time in Haiti has reached desperate proportions.
 The team will provide health education and medical care to men, women, and children in remote areas of Haiti where there is little or no access to basic medical care.

-Medical teams participate in mobile field clinic and also provide assistance to existing healthcare facility in Grand-Goave, Haiti.
-Clinicians of the World medical teams see on average 100-150 men, women, and children per day.
+Medical teams participate in mobile field clinic and also provide assistance to existing healthcare facility in Grand-Goave, Haiti .
+Clinicians of the World medical teams see on average 150 men, women, and children per day.
 They also provide specialty consultation and health education to Haitian Medical professionals to help build personnel capacity to meet Haiti's long-term healthcare needs.

-Air Travel + Ground cost of $595, which covers in-country room and board, ground transportation, translators, and mission essentials.
-Fees are tax deductible, and we offer great support to help you raise all the money you need for the trip.
+Air Travel + Ground cost of $595, which covers in-country lodging, food, ground transportation, translators, and mission essentials.
+Your trip expenses are tax deductible, and we offer great support to help you raise all the money you need for the trip.

-Once your application is approved, a signed Clinicians of the World liability release form and a non-refundable deposit of $100 US are required to reserve your place on this trip.
+As part of your application, a signed Clinicians of the World liability release form and a non-refundable deposit of $100 are required to reserve your place on this trip.
 The balance of $495 is due at least one month prior to departure.

 A valid passport. is required for travel outside the United States.